 To determine the emission levels of non-state or subnational actions for years between given or calculated data points, the tool will calculate "deltas".
-A delta is the annual change in emissions between given or calculated emission levels of known years (e.g., between the latest inventory year and the first target year).
+A delta is the absolute annual change in emissions between given or calculated emission levels of known years (e.g., between the latest inventory year and the first target year).
 The deltas are based on the emission difference between two data points, divided by the number of years between them.
 Assuming linear interpolation, they are a measure of the annual emission change (increase or decrease) per year (see Figure 3).
 When calculating the impacts of climate actions, deltas are typically negative, indicating a decrease in emission levels as a result of the mitigation targets.
-When deltas are positive, they indicate an annual increase in emissions when, for example, the emissions in the inventory year are higher than those in the base year.
+Deltas are positive and therefore indicate an annual increase in emissions when, for example, the emissions in the inventory year are higher than those in the base year.

 For each time period illustrated in Figure 3, the annual delta (Δ) changes since the absolute emission levels at the start of each corresponding time period are different.
 However, because linear interpolation is used, deltas are consistent within a given time period (e.g., between base year and target year).
 As users need to input at least base year emissions and specify one target year to include an action in the aggregation, the minimum number of unique deltas is one, indicated with the grey delta in Figure 3.
 In such a case, the delta would be calculated for the period between the base year and the first target year.
-On the other hand, there is a maximum of
+On the other hand, there is a maximum of three deltas that could be calculated for one NSA, as shown in the figure with orange deltas.
+For example, for the calculation of the emissions delta between the first and second target years, the start year is the first target year, and the start year value is the calculated emission level of the first target year (as explained in Section 2.2).
+Therefore, the delta for the years between the first and second target years is calculated as follows: